Inflectra/spira-documentation/docs/Developers/SpiraApps-Tutorial.md

 - upload the .spiraapp package file generate above.
 - if it could not be installed you will see a generic error message
 - it was correctly installed, it will appear in the list of SpiraApps
-- click the red X button on its row to enable it system wide
+- click the power (on/off toggle) button on its row to enable it system wide

 #### Test
 Now that you have installed your SpiraApp: